getgud-io/getgud-docs/1-Integrations/getgud-sdk-angles-tutorial.md

 FVector position = GetActorLocation();
 FRotator CameraRotation = Controller->GetControlRotation();

-// Adjust pitch
 float pitch = 0;
-if (CameraRotation.Pitch >= 0 && CameraRotation.Pitch <= 90)
+if (CameraRotation.Pitch > 180.0f)
 {
-    pitch = CameraRotation.Pitch * -1;
+    pitch = 360.0f - CameraRotation.Pitch;
 }
-else if (CameraRotation.Pitch >= 270 && CameraRotation.Pitch <= 360)
+else
 {
-    pitch = 360 - CameraRotation.Pitch;
+    pitch = -CameraRotation.Pitch;
 }

-// Adjust yaw
-float yaw = 0;
-if (CameraRotation.Yaw >= 0 && CameraRotation.Yaw <= 180)
-{
-    yaw = CameraRotation.Yaw * -1;
-}
-else if (CameraRotation.Yaw >= 180 && CameraRotation.Yaw <= 360)
-{
-    yaw = 360 - CameraRotation.Yaw;
+float yaw = 360 - CameraRotation.Yaw;

-}
+// Necessary adjustments for GetgudSDK around angles

-// Create and send position action GetgudSDK::BaseActionData* outAction = new GetgudSDK::PositionActionData(
+// Swap pitch and yaw as required by the SDK GetgudSDK::BaseActionData* outAction = nullptr;
+outAction = new GetgudSDK::PositionActionData(
     g_matchGuid, UnixTimestampMillis, g_playerGuid,
     GetgudSDK::PositionF{
-			(float)position.X / 100.0f,
+        (float)position.X / 100.0f,  // divide position to transform from cm to meters
-			(float)position.Y / 100.0f,
+        -(float)position.Y / 100.0f,
         (float)position.Z / 100.0f
     },
     GetgudSDK::RotationF{pitch, yaw, 0});

 GetgudSDK::SendAction(outAction);

 delete outAction;
 ```

-Notice that we are dividing position coordinates by 100.
+Note that we are dividing position coordinates by 100.
 While not required for Getgud SDK functionality, this conversion to meters aids in debugging during integration and makes movement easier to visualize in the Getgud.io modeler, as the data is not initially normalized.

 ## Best Practices